Secure land for life

 Your ethical investment supports people and planet-friendly farms such as Huxhams Cross Farm in Dartington, Devon.

-Since the Biodynamic Land Trust secured 34 acres in south Devon in 2015, Huxhams Cross Farm has become a hive of activity – both above and below the ground.
+Since the Biodynamic Land Trust secured 34 acres in south Devon in 2015, Huxhams Cross Farm has become a hive of activity – above and below ground.

 The farmers are reviving the soil with biodynamic organic farming, and fertility is returning.

-The farmers care for a mobile flock of 100 chickens and two cows (Damson and Daffodil), grow local wheat for local flour and are part of Dartington’s pioneering agroforestry project to make sustainable farming viable.
-Not to mention raising a barn, hosting weekly farm clubs for local children (pictured) and running a weekly local food delivery service.
+The farmers care for a mobile flock of 100 chickens and two cows (Damson and Daffodil), grow local wheat for local flour and Huxhams Farm Cross beer, and are part of Dartington’s pioneering agroforestry project to make sustainable farming viable.
+It also hosting weekly farm clubs for local children (pictured) and is beginning its NHS therapeutic wellbeing work with vulnerable people – with nature as co-therapist.

-Now Huxhams Cross Farm is looking for further investment to build the Apricot Centre Centre on the land – a place to cook, share skills, make food for market, and create a safe space for vulnerable families.
+Now Huxhams Cross Farm is looking for £60,000 to complete the low-carbon building of the Apricot Centre – a place to cook, share skills, make food for market, and create a safe space for vulnerable families.

 Invest for positive change